 Difficulty rating: * (out of 5)

-Important: To avoid your gift becoming a fire hazard, be sure to use 100% cotton fabric and thread, heat-proof batting and warn the recipient to microwave for no more than two minutes at a time.
+Important: To avoid your gift becoming a fire hazard, be sure to use 100% cotton fabric, thread and batting and warn the recipient to microwave for no more than two minutes at a time.

 I picked two complimentary yet contrasting fabrics, since the cosy can be flipped and used on either side.
 Essentially two gifts in one!